-Survey data indicate that most jurisdictions follow an alternative resolution regime rather than a general bankruptcy code when winding down deposit-taking institutions.
+Survey data indicate that most jurisdictions follow an alternative resolution regime rather than a general bankruptcy code when winding down deposit-taking institutions (see Annex C-2).
 In most cases, however, these alternative regimes do not have resolution frameworks as recommended by the KA.
 In general, jurisdictions largely rely on supervisory powers that are based on banking or other financial laws, rather than a separate resolution regime with a designated administrative RA.